 Non financial examples of KPIs.

 Here are some examples of KPIs.
-You’ll also enjoy downloading “Improving performance, using KPIs and not destroying my firm’s culture”, , it's free and waiting for you.
+You’ll also enjoy downloading “Improving performance, using KPIs and not destroying my firm’s culture”, it's free and waiting for you to download right now.
 Click here for instant access (email address required).

 Client care: You’re trying to align your team around improving client care.
 What you measure depends on what you do, but maybe: